JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="selectactiveframe"></a>SelectActiveFrame (CGpImage)

-Selects the frame in this **Image** object specified by a dimension and an index.
+Selects the frame in an **Image** object specified by a dimension and an index.

 ```
 FUNCTION SelectActiveFrame (BYVAL dimensionID AS GUID PTR, BYVAL frameIndex AS UINT) AS GpStatus